run-house/runhouse/docs/runhouse-in-your-stack.rst

 Using Runhouse with Common ML Tools and Libraries
 ==========================================

-Runhouse is built to be extremely unopinionated and work closely with familiar tools and libraries in the ML ecosystem.
+Runhouse is built to be extremely unopinionated and works closely with familiar tools and libraries in the ML ecosystem.
 Its APIs are similar to those of other systems, making it easy to compare and contrast.
 In many cases, Runhouse complements or extends existing tools, while in other instances, it can replace them entirely.

 Notebooks and IDEs (Hosted or Local)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ML engineers often lose the ability to develop locally when dataset sizes and the need for accelerated compute exceed the capabilities of local hardware.
-Hosted notebooks have become a common solution for rapid iteration during the research phase, but they can fragment the development workflow and introduce the
-"research-to-production" gap that doesn't exist in traditional software engineering.
+Hosted notebooks have become a common solution for rapid iteration during the research phase, but they can fragment the development workflow and introduce a "research-to-production" gap that doesn't exist in traditional software engineering.

-Runhouse advocates for defining ML programs and pipelines with standard Python code.
-Classes and functions should be portable, importable, testable, and managed using software best practices within a team repository.
-Code development is best done in a traditional IDE, but Runhouse is flexible about how the code is executed interactively.
-You can launch compute, dispatch code, and execute it in script form or use Notebooks as interactive shells.
+Runhouse advocates for defining ML programs and pipelines using standard Python code.
+Classes and functions should be portable, importable, testable, and managed with software best practices within a team repository.
+Code development is best done in a traditional IDE, but Runhouse is flexible in how the code is executed interactively.
+You can launch compute, dispatch code, and execute it in script form or use Python notebooks as interactive shells.

-Since Runhouse code is being dispatched to remote clusters, classes are actually remote objects that can be accessed by mutli-threaded calls.
-If we instantiate a remote trainer class and launch training loops in one *local* thread, we can actually make a separate connection to the remote object in another thread.
-This way, we can simultaneously do multiple things at the same time with the same remote object: I might want to simultaneously to the training epochs also save model checkpoints down and run test evaluations.
-This can be done from three scripts, or three notebooks cells.
+With Runhouse, classes are remote objects that can be accessed through multi-threaded calls.
+If we instantiate a remote trainer class and launch training loops in one local thread, we can also establish a separate connection to the remote object in another thread.
+This allows us to perform multiple tasks simultaneously with the same remote object: for example, running training epochs, saving model checkpoints, and conducting test evaluations.
+These tasks can be done from three async calls, three scripts, or three notebook cells.

 We show here how a LoRA Fine Tuner class can be launched from a notebook in `this example <https://github.com/run-house/runhouse/tree/1b047c9b22839c212a1e2674407959e7e775f21b/examples/lora-example-with-notebook>`_.